Natural Remedies For Arthritis Pain Relief

 Treatments vary depending on the form of

-and improve quality of life.
+arthritis for pain relief.
+The key goals of arthritis treatments would be to decrease symptoms, relieve the pain, and improve quality of life.
 A number of alternative therapies are advocated

 for patients with RA.
 Acupressure and acupuncture have also been used for pain;